 solve the equation

 where n and m are integer number of orbital periods for Venus and the Earth respectively.
+Here we also assume that the orbits of the Earth and Venus are circular.
 There are no exact solutions to this equation, we can only find close approximations.
 The first good approximation is n=13 and m=8, the difference between n and m being the number of synodic periods.
 However, a better fit can be obtained with n=382 and m=235 and better still, n=395 and m=243.
 Alignments at each node occur at intervals of 243 years.

 When considering the change from one node to the opposite node, we need to